second-state/wasm-learning/faas/hello-callback/README.md

-# The hello example
+# The callback example

-In this example, we demonstrate how to create and run a Rust function in the Second State Rust FaaS.
+In this example, we will demonstrate how to redirect the return value from a FaaS function to another online service.

 ## Set up